BrainbaseHQ/brainbase-kafka-template/README.md

 #### Criteria
 - [ ] Function `modify_file` is created.
 This function replaces a certain line range in a file with the provided code segment.
 - [ ] Function `read_web_page` is created.
 This is used to allow reading the text content from a provided url for the documentation.
-- [ ] Kafka can use these functions to implement the run part of the
+- [ ] Kafka can use these functions to implement the `run` method of the created action in the file according to documentation.

 ## Final run
 Once all three milestones are succesfully completed, you should now have an AI worker that you can have a conversation with and have it create integrations in the boilerplate format!

+## Notes
+The important thing here isn't that Kafka is able to perfectly create every integration without any manual intevention, it is that creating integrations with Kafka is faster and overall a better experience than us creating them from scratch.
+This symbiosis is what we strive to provide our customers with Brainbase as well.